Oh My Food Recipes

 Instructions

-• Put 1.5 pounds ground pork into a bowl.
+• Put 1.5 pounds of ground pork into a bowl.

 • Add 2 tablespoons of sugar, ½ teaspoon of garlic powder, ⅛ teaspoon of white pepper, 2 tablespoons of soy sauce, 1 tablespoon of shaoxing wine and 3 tablespoons of oyster sauce.

-• Then, mix them well and let it marinate for 15 minutes.
+• Then, mix it well and let it marinate for 15 minutes.

 • While waiting for the meat, prepare a cookie sheet.
 And, put parchment paper on the cookie sheet.